scenariomartin/EnglishWords/words.md

 ,dry up ,dry off    ,I was drying off my sketch book.

-//relationship relative ,it's really hard to lose a relative widow niece 1 comrade
+//relationship relative ,it's really hard to lose a relative
+               relativity n :,quantum mechanics [ˈkwɒntəm] E=mc^2
+            correlate vu [ˈkɒrələt] ,they don't correlate very much with IQ at all. widow niece 1 comrade brother ,be brother to. ,Lord Renly is brother to Lord Stannis as well as the king.

 route